One of the most common reasons people choose to use CBD oil is for stress relief and anxiety.

 Let’s start with the basics – what has been observed so far regarding how CBD oil benefits anxiety?

-First off, there are a variety of more general studies that have found a lot of beneficial results from using CBD to help treat a variety of different conditions, so to learn more about that check out our general post on the Benefits of CBD Oil.
+First off, there are a variety of more general studies that have found a lot of beneficial results from using CBD to help treat a variety of different conditions.

 One 2015 study into CBD’s effects on stress and anxiety conclusively stated that CBD is effective in reducing anxiety behaviours caused by multiple disorders such as “PTSD, GAD, PD, OCD and SAD”, while also finding that the CBD’s effect on the subjects was “notably free of anxiogenic effects”.